StatCan/kubeflow/components/centraldashboard/README.md

 # Kubeflow 2.0 Landing-Page

 This component serves as the landing page and central dashboard for Kubeflow deployments.
-It provides a jump-off point to all other facets of the platform.
+It provides a jump-off point to all other facets of the platform..

 ## Building and Deploying